EN4103: Renewable Energy Design

 On submission of the portfolio groups will complete a presentation (30 minutes) on the work they completed and the critical commentary.
 This will be followed by 15 minutes of questions (viva).
 This element will be worth 30%.

-Therefore, this module is assessed using two components, which are weighted as follows:
+Therefore, this module is assessed using the following components, which are weighted as follows:

 Both components are group-based summative assessments to reflect the relatively complex nature of the tasks, as these typically require an effective team-based approach, while also being aligned with Engineering Council accreditation requirements.
 All marks are subject to peer review.
 The peer review outcomes are scrutinised by project supervisors to ensure they are reflective of the team dynamics observed throughout the academic year.